Phuket Day 1

 One thing my husband and I still think about and laugh a lot over is how the Thai women were selling SIM Cards at the airport saying, “SIM le lo.
 SIM le lo.
 Le Lo Naaaaaaaa” in their thin voices.
 Sheer fun!
 We imitate them a lot.

 ✍️ Airport Tip: Right after immigration and baggage claim, you’ll find multiple counters selling SIM cards.
 Go with AIS or DTAC for good tourist plans – around 300-500 Baht for 7–10 days with unlimited data.
-And yes, bargain a little or just smile a lot!
+But yes, bargain a lot.
+It helps.

 With smiles that held big laughs, we walked towards arrivals on the lookout for a board with my husband’s name. *Pratyaksh Dutt*